top of page

-The British Turner Prize-winner is a prolific artist, which means there's also loads of Grayson Perry books you can read as well.
+And as the Turner Prize-winner is a prolific artist, it also means there are plenty of Grayson Perry books you can read as well.
 Some of them are penned by him, while others are about his work and career.

 *This article contains affiliate links with bookshop.org.
 If you choose to purchase through these links, this website and independent bookstores earn a valuable commission at no extra cost to you.